Submit your work, meet writers and drop the ads. Become a member

 The Sun kissed me goodbye

-With a parting ray and left me
+with a parting ray and left me

-To walk the woods alone
+to walk the woods alone

-Through green into gray.
+through green into gray.

-Some say you can't see
+Some time you can't see

-The stars for the rain, but
+the stars for the rain, but

-Come what may, I will follow them
+come what may, I will follow

-Until I find her light
+them until I find her light

-And feel her warmth again.
+and feel her warmth again.

 I composed this while backpacking on the North Country Trail.
 The trail's symbol, which appears on its signposts, is Polaris: the North Star.